pgRouting/pgrouting/doc/breadthFirstSearch/pgr_binaryBreadthFirstSearch.rst

    :end-before: -- q2

 .. index::
-    single: binaryBreadthFirstSearch(One to Many) - Experimental on v3.0
+    single: binaryBreadthFirstSearch ; One to Many - Experimental on v3.0

 One to Many
 ...............................................................................